StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 "I think that's pretty consistent with what we saw in the other plane," replied Darella over her shoulder as she grabbed more coins off of the ground.
 "So what's up next?
 Do we have to find the 'Staff of Eternal Force'?"

-"Or maybe the 'Helm of Eternal Power'?", guessed Yannhorn.
+"Or maybe the 'Helm of Eternal Power'?" guessed Yannhorn.

 "No, it's got to be the 'Tome of Eternal Knowledge'," said Mareak.